 Harris, M. (2016).
 Evaluating public and community health programs (2nd ed.).
 Hoboken, New Jersey: John Wiley & Sons.

 Two e-copies of the text are available online through the University of Canberra Library.

 Additional readings are available on the unit website.

 Students will undertake a 45-hour applied health promotion project during weeks 9-13 as a mandatory requirement for this unit.
-Students will work in groups on a project located on-campus or with a local community agency.
+Students will work in groups on a project located on-campus.

 Required IT skills